 Using a tech-enabled recognition like Empuls is a win for everyone here so your younger employees can feel more valued and stay more loyal.

 Millennials are a generation that wants wellness - both outside of work and in it.
 They want to increase their health and decrease work-related stress as well, and they expect their employer to help them there.
-Offering low-cost opportunities for growth but fun activities like weekly on-site yoga classes, discounts for gym memberships, and healthy food offerings at the cafeteria can all help delight and motivate your millennials employees to stay around longer.
+Offering low-cost opportunities for growth but fun activities like weekly on-site yoga classes, discounts for gym memberships, and healthy food offerings at the cafeteria can all help delight and motivate your millennial employees to stay around longer.

 Millennials (and Gen Z after them) strongly value working for corporations and companies that contribute positively to society.
-Business for them isn’t just business as usual - they’re concerned about the impacts of climate change and worker’s rights more than previous generations.
+Business for them isn’t just business as usual - they're more concerned about the impacts of climate change and worker’s rights than previous generations.
 In fact, both millennials and Gen Z rated the environment as their top concern.